ingest/ingest-node-sdk/README.md

 ### Updating a Livestream

-Only the title is updateable.
+Only the title is updatable.

 Parameter   | Description
 ---------  | -----------